How to Use K-means for Big Data Clustering?: Proposed Algorithm

+The performance of most MSSC algorithms will suffer when applied to vast amounts of data due to their iterative nature and poor temporal locality across iterations.
+Using the MSSC problem decomposition, we build a new heuristic for faster and more accurate big data clustering.
+This heuristic can use any appropriate MSSC algorithm as a local search procedure.
+To set the stage for creating new efficient MSSC algorithms for big data, we introduce a novel notion of the MSSC problem decomposition.

 Decomposition is a common problem solving technique.
-It involves splitting the initial problem into a set of subproblems, whose aggregate difficulty does not exceed the difficulty of the initial problem.
-By aggregating the subsolutions from the subproblems, it is possible to create a solution for the original full problem.
+It splits the initial problem into a set of subproblems whose aggregate difficulty does not exceed the difficulty of the initial problem.
+By aggregating the solutions from the subproblems, it is possible to create a solution for the whole original problem.

 {\bf Decomposition} of the MSSC problem is such a set $\mathbb{D}$ consisting of $q$ subsets $X_i$ of $X$, each of which has the same cardinality $s$ and is a simple random sample from $X$: